dgfitch/ld17/README.markdown

   Click flashlight
   Heli flare
   Heli chop
+Tree/object/enemy shadows - overlay in mask layer? too expensive? heli light that moves randomly around slowly for first level Scrollable tilemap for more exploration possibilities see if this is easy or hard with Viewport, etc. in pulpcore make enemies slightly more confused when flashlight is off?
+Possibly make heli shadow visible, with spinning neat blade alpha?
+Better player asset + possibly some animation, even though player is not usually visible Better crawler asset + animation
+Crosshair/indicator for mouse cursor when flashlight is off UI layer: Level #
 Music
   OGG?
   Pacing?
   Layers?
 Vsync to reduce tearing?
-Looked, doesn't look like it
+Looked, doesn't look like it Pickups
+  Health
+  Flashlight energy
+  Health max
+  Energy max
+  Invuln
+  Screen-clear

 ## Vim notes